thlorenz/request-all-pages/README.md

-# github-all-pages
+# request-all-pages

-    Aggregates paged data for a github request into one by traversing all pages.
+Aggregates paged data for a request into one by traversing all pages.